BradleyCodeU/bradleycodeu.github.io/_apcsa/u03a_be/U03aPaintCalc2/instructions.md

 1. Create a public static method named calculateTotalSquareFeet that has 5 parameters: length, width, height, doors, windows.
 Returns the surface area of the walls as a double.

-2. Create a public static method named paintIfGallonsOnly that has 1 parameter: totalSqFeet.
+2. Create a public static method named calculateIfGallonsOnly that has 1 parameter: totalSqFeet.
 Returns a String that says "If gallons only = " and the number of gallons rounded up.

-3. Create a public static method named paintIfQuartsAvailable that has 1 parameter: totalSqFeet.
+3. Create a public static method named calculateIfQuartsAvailable that has 1 parameter: totalSqFeet.
 Returns a String that says "If quarts are available = " and the number of gallons and quarts.
 NOTE: If there are no quarts needed, do NOT display “0 quarts”.

 ### Displaying results: